-Sunday, June 7, is an Air Quality Alert Day for ozone in Louisville/Southern Indiana.
-Forecasters believe ozone will be in the Unhealthy for Sensitive Groups (orange) range.
-Sensitive groups include seniors, children, and people with breathing ailments like asthma and COPD.
+There is an Air Quality Alert for Saturday (5/22/2021) in Louisville and Southern Indiana.
+Ozone is forecast to be Unhealthy for Sensitive Groups (seniors, children, and people with breathing ailments like asthma and COPD).
 The general public is not likely to be affected.

 Holy Cross High School students learned how to check tire pressure to help the air during a recent KAIRE visit.
 It’s important for young drivers to learn good habits right from the start, like being Idle Free, checking tire pressure and doing vehicle maintenance on schedule for cleaner, more efficient driving.
 Checking tire pressure improves gas mileage and keeps your tires from wearing unevenly.
 Nobody wants to replace tires more often or risk a blowout while on the way to work or school.
 KAIRE is happy to visit your school if you’d like to learn more about your impact on the air quality in your school community.